cslab/csspin-python/doc/plugins/pytest.rst

 ====================

 The ``pytest`` plugin is a thin wrapper around the `pytest`_ package for testing python-based projects.
-It makes use of csspin's configuration tree and thus allows the usage of pre-defined settings while keeping the possibility to fully adjust all options and flags passed to pytest.
+It makes use of `csspin`_'s configuration tree and thus allows the usage of pre-defined settings while keeping the possibility to fully adjust all options and flags passed to pytest.